-Source: BPI Research based on INE
+Source: BPI Research based on INE.

-- ► Favorable financing conditions, still healthy activity in the tourism sector and higher EU funds were the major stimuli behind the path for GFCF.
-On this new scenario, we highlight that credit lines already approved to support tourism activities amount to around 1.8 billion of euros (0.9% of GDP): near 60% of total credit lines adopted until now (new line should be approved soon). - ▶ Investment in equipment and R&D recovered to levels above the international financial crisis, whereas construction (despite recent dynamics) keeps circa 30% below.
-The former contributed with 1.2 p.p. and the latter with 1.1 p.p.
+- Favorable financing conditions, still healthy activity in the tourism sector and higher EU funds were the major stimuli behind the path for GFCF.
+On this new scenario, we highlight that credit lines targeted to support tourism activities amount to around 1.8 billion of euros (0.9% of GDP), but support to the sector may surpass this amount, given the rise of credit lines in EUR 8.8 bln (to EUR 15 bln). - Investment in equipment and R&D recovered to levels above the international financial crisis, whereas construction keeps circa 30% below.
+Investment in construction remained dynamic in the Q1 2020, growing 2.6% yoy and contributing with 1.3 p.p. tp GFCF.
+In the following quarters it should slowdown, but the shortage of residential supply should continue to support the sector.